 Love to accessorise but not really into the standard bling like rings, necklaces and bracelets?
 Not everyone digs jewellery and that’s okay.

-We’ve got you offbeat, creative types covered with this list of some interesting wearable pieces for that a fun artsy outfit.
+We’ve got you offbeat, creative types covered with this list of some interesting wearable pieces for a fun artsy outfit.

 The C Project